 Incontinence and prostate problems that affect urinary flow are common among older men, but they can often be cured or improved with the right treatment.
-Duke’s men’s health specialists are urologists with years of experience diagnosing the causes of male incontinence and related prostate problems.
+Duke’s men’s health specialists are urologists with years of experience diagnosing the causes of male incontinence and related prostate problems including an enlarged prostate and urethral stricture.
 We recommend the medication, behavioral therapy and/or treatment that gives you the relief you seek.

 Frequent urination, an overwhelming urge to urinate, difficulty urinating, and urinary leakage are uncomfortable symptoms that can be treated, once the underlying cause is found.
-Conditions associated with urinary incontinence include prostatitis, which is an inflammation of the prostate gland, an enlarged prostate gland, and urethral stricture.
-Male incontinence may also be a side effect of prostate cancer treatment, or a sign of nerve damage or injury, diabetes, stroke, and multiple sclerosis.
+Conditions associated with urinary incontinence include:

 Bothersome symptoms and urinary incontinence fall into several different categories.
 Understanding what type of urinary incontinence you are experiencing is an important first step in diagnosing and treating the underlying problem.
 Expert evaluation can rule out a simple cause, such as a urinary tract infection, and help to determine if you will benefit from non-invasive treatments or medications.
 More sophisticated imaging can determine if surgery is required.